Honda delayed the launch of the new Civic diesel and having driven the petrol version we questioned whether it was really necessary.

 EX models benefit from adaptive dampers, a sunroof and heated front seats.

 Company car drivers will pay £84 per month in benefit-in-kind (BIK) tax for the SR, around £5 more than the petrol.

 While we found the petrol Civic very impressive during our six-month long-term test, the diesel version calls for little compromise.

 The performance of the two engines is similar and there is little difference in refinement owing to the three-cylinder petrol’s rorty engine note.

-Given the work Honda has done to future-proof the car against real-world emissions regulations and the cost savings associated with the oil burner, it seems a no brainer to opt for the diesel as a high mileage fleet user.
+Given the work Honda has done to future-proof the car against real-world emissions regulations and the potential fuel savings associated with the oil burner, it seems a wise choice to opt for the diesel as a high mileage fleet user.